- What is Fluoride?

 Many people simply don’t need a toothpaste that remineralizes cavities.
 You can do much more to reverse cavities naturally simply by adjusting your diet and following better dental hygiene, like mouth taping at night, tongue scraping, and rinsing your mouth after eating acidic or sugary foods.

-For patients who do need extra support remineralizing, I now recommend toothpaste containing nano-hydroxyapatite particles.
+For patients who do need extra support remineralizing, I now recommend toothpaste containing hydroxyapatite particles.
 It is much more effective in healing decalcification on the teeth, and with none of the associated dangers.

-Patients I recommend this toothpaste to fit into a few classifications:
+Patients I recommend this kind of toothpaste to fit into a few classifications:

 - The kid with braces who’s having a hard time keeping plaque off his teeth.

 - The young person with a carbohydrate- and sugar-rich diet who’s trying to stop developing so many cavities.

 - The patient on radiation therapy for cancer treatment.
 When the mouth, head, and neck are exposed to radiation, saliva glands will atrophy and stop producing moisture.
 Without saliva, the decay rate goes up drastically.

 - The elderly person with dry mouth, receding gums, and root decay.
 These conditions often occur when older patients are exposed to certain medications that carry these side effects.
 These conditions can then be exacerbated by declining dental hygiene.

 - The patient with ultra-sensitive teeth.
 For some people, just walking outside in the winter can cause severe tooth pain.
 The roots and/or neck of the teeth are typically exposed in these patients, and their teeth desperately need additional calcification.
 In cases like these, a prescription-strength fluoride toothpaste can help to decrease the pain caused by external stimuli.